w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 In simple terms, this lemma states that the block production may be delayed by at most $\theta$ at the beginning of the new sync epoch.

-**Proof sketch.** The chain quality property ensures that more than half of arrival times for blocks used in the median algorithm are timely.
+**Proof sketch.** The chain quality property ensures that more than half of the arrival times for blocks used in the median algorithm are timely.
 As a result, the output of each validator's median algorithm corresponds to a block delivered on time.
 Theorem 1 of the paper [Consensus on Clocks](https://eprint.iacr.org/2019/1348) provides a formal proof.

 Keeping $\theta$ small is crucial to prevent delays in block production after a sync-epoch.
 For example (albeit an extreme one), it is not desirable that a validator's adjusted clock indicates the year 2001 when it's actually 2019.
 In such a case, honest validators might have to wait 18 years before executing an action that was originally scheduled for 2019.